Shaukataliii/atomic-habits-lessons/README.md

 Make the cost of your bad habits high and immediate, if you want to leave them.

 ### 2- Make habit contracts to adopt new or leave bad ones, just as Government uses laws to change people behaviours.

+### 3- The best way to leave a bad habit is to make it painful in the moment.
+A habit contract is one of the best ways to do so.